 On the left-hand side of the window, click the Titles button to view the titles collection.

-Click on a title style's thumbnail to preview its looks in the player and choose the titles you want to use.
+- Click on a title style's thumbnail to preview its looks in the player and choose the titles you want to use. - If you really like a title style, click the heart icon on its thumbnail to add it to your favorites list.